genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 reads, the average fragment length can be directly estimated from the reads.

-Also, you can set the "Estimated standard deviation of fragment length (for single-end reads only)" (the default value is 20).
+Finally, you can set the "Estimated standard deviation of fragment length (for single-end reads only)" (the default value is 20).
 For paired-end reads this value will be estimated from the input data.

-Choose View report app in Explore section to review the Kallisto output report.
-It represents the table with the following main columns:
+Use the "View report" app in the Explore section to review the Kallisto output report.
+It contains a table with the following main columns:

 -  target\_id - feature name, e.g. for transcript, gene;
 -  length - feature length;